r3bl-org/r3bl-open-core/tui/examples/demo/ex_pitch/slide2.md

-# Context is challenging in a remote world 🌐
+# Context is challenging in a remote & async world 🌐

 There isn't a cohesive environment in which developers can capture context around a problem they are solving ... for